CasAndreu/hitchhiker_bills/README.md

 <img src = "https://github.com/CasAndreu/hitchhiker_bills/blob/master/figures/figure5_so_what_BW.png">

   - [05-figure6-LES-v-our-measure-of-effectiveness.R](https://github.com/CasAndreu/hitchhiker_bills/blob/master/code/05-figure6-LES-v-our-measure-of-effectiveness.R): Code to replicate Figure 6 of the paper, comparing our measure of effectivenes (legislation enacted as proportion of legislation introduced) v.
 Legislative Effectiveness Scores, of Volden and Weiseman.
+This script generates 2 figures: `figure6a-LES-vs-OUR-indiv-diff.png` and `figure6b-LES-vs-OUR-indiv-diff-FULL-DIST.png`.
+For the article we manually placed the second on into the upper right corner of the first.
+The first one is a truncated distribution whereas the second one illustrate the full distribution we aim to capture in this section of the article.

 <img src = "https://github.com/CasAndreu/hitchhiker_bills/blob/master/figures/figure6a-LES-vs-OUR-indiv-diff.png">